 Even if it’s for a few days a week, working from home can give parents the option to keep an eye on their children while they get on with their work.

-This means they don’t have to fork out thousands of pounds on private childcare and nurseries every year.
+This means they don’t have to fork out thousands of dollars for private childcare and nurseries every year.

 Don’t forget that a more flexible model of work allows parents to work around certain times in the day when they need to be available for their children, such as picking them up from school or taking them to appointments.
 This saves a lot of time and stress involved with making extra arrangements, most of which lead to them spending more money and detracting from their focus on work.